lanxinger/usdpython/README.md

 ### iOS 12 Compatibility

 To export .usdz files that play back correctly on iOS 12, use `usdzconvert`'s  `-iOS12` compatibility switch.
 When run with `-iOS12`, `usdzconvert` will use the Python Imaging Library (PIL) module to do texture conversion.
-If your Python environment is missing PIL, you can install it by running:
+If your Python environment is missing necessary dependencies like PIL (Pillow) or numpy, you can install them using the provided requirements file:

-    pip install pillow
+    python3 -m pip install -r requirements.txt

 ### FBX Support